Iso-entangled mutually unbiased bases, symmetric quantum measurements and mixed-state designs

-This statement, demonstrated in Appendix \ref{proofprops}, allows us to construct Platonic mixed-state $t$-designs inside the Bloch ball: restricting the HS $2$-design in $\Delta_2$ to its half $\tilde \Delta_2=[0,1/2]$ we arrive at a single point $x_{+}^{\rm HS} =\sqrt{3/20}$, which determines the radius of the sphere inside the Bloch ball.
-Taking the corresponding spectrum, $\Lambda={\rm diag}(1/2+ x_{+}^{\rm HS},1/2- x_{+}^{\rm HS})$, and rotating it by unitaries $U_i$ from a unitary design in $SU(2)$ we arrive at a mixed-state design, see Appendix \ref{platonic_des}.
+This statement, demonstrated in Appendix \ref{App_prop5}, allows us to construct Platonic mixed-state $t$-designs inside the Bloch ball: restricting the HS $2$-design in $\Delta_2$ to its half $\tilde \Delta_2=[0,1/2]$ we arrive at a single point $x_{+}^{\rm HS} =\sqrt{3/20}$, which determines the radius of the sphere inside the Bloch ball.
+Taking the corresponding spectrum, $\Lambda={\rm diag}(1/2+ x_{+}^{\rm HS},1/2- x_{+}^{\rm HS})$, and rotating it by unitaries $U_i$ from a unitary design in $SU(2)$ we arrive at a mixed-state design.
+In the simplest case of the tetrahedral group the mixed-state $2$-design consists of four points forming one of the five tetrahedrons shown in Fig. \ref{2221}, which arise by partial trace of the iso-entangled bases listed in Appendix \ref{platonic_des}.
+This example shows that there exist mixed state $t$-designs which cannot be purified to a pure state $t$-design.

-\emph{Outlook and conclusions.}---The problem of existence of $20$ locally equivalent two-qubit states which form a set of five MUBs in dimension four has been solved.
-The obtained configuration defines an original two-qubit measurement scheme, which differs from those analyzed earlier \cite{MBPKIN14,BCLM16}, and is potentially useful for quantum state estimation \cite{RTH15}.
-We construct analytically a fiducial state in ${\cal H}_4$, so that the other vectors forming the bases are obtained by applying local unitaries.
-As all these states share the same degree of entanglement, their partial traces belong to a sphere embedded inside the Bloch ball and form a structure with dodecahedral symmetry.
-This very configuration, different from the magic dodecahedron of Penrose, leads to a spectacular example of a mixed-state design---a deterministic sequence of density matrices which approximate a sample of random states.
+\emph{Outlook and conclusions.}--- In this work we introduced the notion of mixed-state $t$-designs and established necessary and sufficient conditions for their existence.
+As any mixed-state $1$-design forms a POVM, any design of a higher order $t$ can be considered as a generalized measurement with additional symmetry properties \cite{Zh15}.
+From the physical perspective such a deterministic sequence of density matrices approximates a sample of random states and describes projective designs on a bipartite system AB, under the restriction that Alice receives no information from Bob.

-In this work we introduced a formal definition of a mixed-state $t$-design and derived necessary and sufficient conditions that a given set of density matrices has to satisfy, so that the mean value of any polynomial function $f_t$ of order $t$ is equal to its average over the entire set of all quantum states with respect to the flat (Hilbert-Schmidt) measure.
+Analyzing mixed-states designs we solved the problem of existence of $20$ locally equivalent two-qubit states which form a set of five MUBs.
+The obtained configuration defines a remarkable measurement scheme, useful for quantum state estimation \cite{RTH15} and for constructing symmetric entanglement witnesses based on MUBs \cite{SHBAH12, CSW18}, different from those analyzed earlier \cite{MBPKIN14,BCLM16}.
+We analytically derived a two-qubit fiducial state, so that the other states forming the five bases were obtained by applying local unitaries.
+The partial trace of these two-qubit states forms a structure with dodecahedral symmetry inscribed into a sphere inside the Bloch ball.
+This particular configuration consisting of five tetrahedrons, visualized in Fig. \ref{2221}, leads to a notable example of a mixed-state $3$-design.
+Each single tetrahedron, obtained by partial trace of a single basis, forms a $2$-design.